Power Hour More Info >

 Yes.
 AHS is fully-accredited by NWAIS since 2013 and can therefore offer an accredited, diploma-granting path for all middle and high school students.

-For the 2020/21 school year we will be focusing on developing the courses for the Live cohorts (2 for middle school; 2 for high school).
-The independent study version for credit will be available for the 2021/22 school year.
+For the 2020/21 school year we focused on developing the courses for the Live cohorts (2 for middle school; 2 for high school).
+My Pace, the independent study version for credit, is now available for the 2021/22 school year.

 Currently, we do not have a scholarship fund for students enrolled in the AHS Online (7–12) program.
 As donations are received for this purpose, scholarships will be made available to qualifying students based on financial need.

-In AHS Online, all the students in a cohort take the same 6 classes together (6 credits), plus Math at their level (1 more credit), plus any electives they choose (3 available during this next year, 0.5 or 0.25 credits per elective).
+In AHS Online, all the students in a middle school cohort take the same 6 classes together (6 credits), plus math at their level (1 more credit).
+The students in a high school cohort take 3 core classes together plus math, science (2 credits), and electives they choose (2 available during this next year, 0.5 credits per elective).
 See the list of courses available at the Courses page.
+More information will be added as it becomes available.

 If one of your students has already started high school and has completed some courses by other means, you can submit transcripts or proof of completion to “transfer” the credit to AHS Online and, yes, the student can earn additional credits through the a-la-carte, student-led option when classes become available.

-The independent study option will allow for online interaction with coaches to receive feedback and 1-on-1 coaching sessions.
-At this point, this option will not have a live class component with other students because it is an independent, self-pace option.
+My Pace, the independent study option, will allow for online interaction with coaches to receive feedback and 1-on-1 coaching sessions.
+At this point, this option will not have a live class component with other students because it is an independent, self-paced option.
+These courses need to be completed in 6 months.

 For the success of the program, we do need families to make an annual commitment.
 As a non-profit, we price all our programs at our cost to administering and supporting the students within each respective program.
 Even the development costs of each offering are funded by generous donors.
 Tuition for AHS Online Middle & High School covers the cost of our teachers, coaches, and administrators of the program.
 Our costs do not change depending on the number of students participating.
 Therefore, it is critical that families fulfill their tuition agreement.
 As much as we would love to accommodate for special circumstances, the viability of the program would be at risk.
 Our hope is to be able to establish a scholarship fund in the future for such circumstances, although such a fund is not currently in place.